giovannimirarchi420/polito-server-provisioning-webhook/README.md

 A Python FastAPI webhook service for handling server provisioning events.
 This service manages Kubernetes BareMetalHost resources without network configuration.

+This webhook has been developed to serve events produced by the [Cloud Resource Reservation System](https://github.com/giovannimirarchi420/cloud-resource-reservation), a comprehensive platform for managing cloud resource reservations with authentication, monitoring, and multi-service orchestration.

 ## Overview

 This webhook receives server reservation events and provisions/deprovisions BareMetalHost resources in a Kubernetes cluster using the Metal³ operator.